Emotional Intelligence (EQ) Course in Singapore

 Below is the list of course benefits of our Emotional Intelligence course

-- Signify of motivations and behaviours and learn to acknowledge the difference.
+- Signify of motivations and behaviours and determine to acknowledge the distinction.

-- Able to achieve and manage with people more efficiently by perception and valuing their passions.
+- Achieve and manage people more efficiently by perception.

-- Manage a communication pattern to develop more emotionally powerful discussions.
+- Maintain a communication pattern to produce more emotionally charged discussions.

 Below is the list of course objectives of our Emotional Intelligence course